larsthorup/webteknologi-dtu/01-getting-started/README.md

 ![](./lars-2016-03-24-350px.jpg)

-## Why is front-end web technology exiciting?
+## Why is front-end web technology exciting?

 - Low barrier to entry
   - In one day you can learn how to build and deploy an app that your parents can then use on their phone